zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 Security
 ========

-To acheive a secure relationship between two Bluetooth devices a process called pairing is used.
+To achieve a secure relationship between two Bluetooth devices a process called pairing is used.
 This process can either be triggered implicitly through the security properties of GATT services, or explicitly using the :cpp:func:`bt_conn_security` API on a connection object.

-To acheive a higher security level, and protect against Man-In-The-Middle (MITM) attacks, it is recommended to use some out-of-band channel during the pairing.
+To achieve a higher security level, and protect against Man-In-The-Middle (MITM) attacks, it is recommended to use some out-of-band channel during the pairing.
 If the devices have a sufficient user interface this "channel" is the user itself.
 The capabilities of